Conservation for a Cooler Planet

 Residents of cities produce dramatically less carbon emissions per capita.
 Drawing more people to cities and making those cities energy efficient is a potent climate change strategy.

 A third of all the CO2 emitted in the United States comes from transportation, and most of that from cars and trucks.
-The Trust for Public Land has helped build trail networks and greenways like those in Baltimore, Boston, and Chattanooga that encourage walking and cycling.
+We’ve helped build trail networks and greenways like those in Baltimore, Boston, and Chattanooga that encourage walking and cycling.
 New projects such as the Bloomingdale in Chicago will create safe and attractive options for people to travel on two wheels instead of four.

 Cities can also become more efficient through natural cooling.
 Our work to create large natural areas in and around cities, such as the proposed Hackmatack Urban Wildlife Refuge, will cool the air and reduce energy use.
 We’re also incorporating natural solutions into city park and playground designs to combat energy and public safety issues such as stormwater control.
 In New York City, we’re building playgrounds with rain-capture features that help absorb water.
 And in New Orleans, we’re designing “stormwater retention parks” that provide places to play while providing natural stormwater control.